soazcomms/soazcomms.github.io/README.md

 # Dark Sky Network
 ## DSN
 The Dark Sky Network (DSN): monitoring the night sky brightness over Southern Arizona for the next ten years, starting in 2025.
-We use SQM and TESS units, labeled DSNnnn, where nnn runs from 000 to 037 as of 3 February 2025.
-Several units are extant, and have been running for up to 7 years.
-Their data are being incorporated in our data space.
+We use SQM and TESS units.
+Several units are in place, and have been running for up to 7 years.
+Their data are periodically incorporated in our data space.
 We took delivery of SQM units on 2/6/25 and have TESS units on order as of 1/22/25.
 As of 2/2/25, there are 6 extant units forming the DSN.
 > [!CAUTION]